Economic Activities in Iraq: Primary, Secondary, Tertiary, and Quaternary

 Iraq’s primary sector, particularly agriculture, thrives due to its favorable climate and abundant natural resources.
 With 21.7% of the country’s land dedicated to agriculture, Iraq produces a diverse range of products including wheat, dates, tomatoes, maize, watermelons, grapes, potatoes, milk, cucumbers/gherkins, and eggplants.

-Despite contributing 3.3% to the GDP, agriculture remains vital to the economy.
+Despite contributing about 2.8% to GDP (as of 2023, World Bank), agriculture remains vital to the economy.
 The variety of crops and animal products not only sustains the sector but also provides food security and livelihoods for many Iraqis.

 Secondary Sector of Iraq